bcaffo/regmodsbook/manuscript/10_adjustment.md

 group and continuous X. One, the other, both or neither could be discrete.
 What this reinforces is that modeling multivariable relationships is hard.
-You should continue to play around with simulations to see how theinclusion or exclusion of another variable can change apparent relationships.
+You should continue to play around with simulations to see how the inclusion or exclusion of another variable can change apparent relationships.

 We should also caution that our discussion only dealt with